Can Greyhounds Be Service Dogs?

 If you’re looking for a rescue greyhound, check out Awesome Greyhound Adoptions group, ran by Barbara Masi, who is a huge advocate for the Greyhound breed.
 Barbara Masi created a program called Hounds for Heroes, where veterans and adoptable greyhounds are matched up.
 These Greyhounds can become pets, service dogs or therapy dogs!
 Often, they are trained to become service dogs for veterans with special needs, especially PTSD.
 These support dogs make a world of difference for their owners and the group is very passionate about matching up veterans with their perfect companion, even if it requires a trip, trainer, assistance, etc. Barbara Masi has her contact information available on her site.

 If you go the route of a breeder, look for reputable breeders that stick to the breeds’ standards, which you can easily research.
-Greyhounds, as mentioned, are predisposed to a number of some conditions, so it’s best to be informed and ensure your breeder tests for genetic issues.
+Greyhounds, as mentioned, are predisposed to a number of conditions, so it’s best to be informed and ensure your breeder tests for genetic issues.

 Conclusion